cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_ADDI_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The ADDI behavior shall be applied when the opcode is OP-IMM and when func3 is 0x0.

-.. requirement:: F_ADDI_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of ADDI shall be the signed integer sum of its two parameters.

-.. requirement:: F_ADDI_03
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of ADDI shall be truncated to 32-bits.
+  When the opcode is OP-IMM and the func3 field is 0x0, the register pointed by the rd field shall be loaded with the signed sum of the register pointed by the rs1 field and the immediate value.

 SLTI
 ````